-Note: The non-audit Fee content includes system design (500 thousand), tax visa (555 thousand) and payment in advance (107 thousand).
+Note: The non-audit Fee content includes tax visa (590 thousand) and payment in advance (98 thousand).

-(2) If any of the following applies to the company, it shall disclose information as follows:

-1. When the company changes its accounting firm and the audit fees paid for the fiscal year in which such change took place are lower than those for the previous fiscal year, the amounts of the audit fees before and after the change and the reasons shall be disclosed: $N\!/\!A$

-2. When the audit fees paid for the current fiscal year are lower than those for the previous fiscal year by 10 percent or more, the reduction in the amount of audit fees, reduction percentage, and reason(s) therefor shall be disclosed: N/A
+- (2) If any of the following applies to the company, it shall disclose information as follows: - 1.
+When the company changes its accounting firm and the audit fees paid for the fiscal year in which such change took place are lower than those for the previous fiscal year, the amounts of the audit fees before and after the change and the reasons shall be disclosed: N/A - 2.
+When the audit fees paid for the current fiscal year are lower than those for the previous fiscal year by 10 percent or more, the reduction in the amount of audit fees, reduction percentage, and reason(s) therefor shall be disclosed: N/A